AndrewMBarnett/ReEnroll/README.md

 - Inventory Check: Validates the inventory status to ensure successful re-enrollment and valid device signature, if re-enrolled.
 - LAPS Account Status Check: Integrates with Jamf Pro to validate the local administrator password status (LAPS) and update it if necessary.
 - Automatic Site Assignment: Reassigns devices to the correct site during the enrollment process by site ID.
-- Move Computers to a different site after enrollling by site ID.
+- Move Computers to a different site after enrolling by site ID.
 - Delete Specific Accounts: You can target specific user accounts to delete.
 - Send a Teams or Slack message after the script runs.